Volunteer Tuesdays & Thursdays, 10a.m.–12 noon

 Instructor: Jesse Dahl, Horticulturist

 There is nothing better than freshly baked bread except growing the grain yourself and processing it into flour!
-Many grains can be easily grown in your own backyard as cover crops or ornamental plants.
+Many grains can easily be grown in your own backyard as cover crops or ornamental plants.
 This class will feature a display of grains grown this year at The Arboretum.
-It will also include thrashing and preparation of grains for cooking or baking.
+It will also include threshing and preparation of grains for cooking or baking.
 Participants take home a pound of winter wheat or winter rye seed to plant.
 This amount of seed requires about 100 square feet of space and should yield 5-6 loaves of bread.
 Cost: $4/Friends $2.